• Skip to main content

 Dicing the boiled potatoes with knife.

-• In a large bowl, combine the diced potatoes with the chopped hard-boiled eggs, celery, and white onion
+• In a spacious mixing bowl, combine the freshly diced potatoes with the chopped hard-boiled eggs, diced celery, and sliced white onion.
+This mix creates a delightful blend of textures and flavors.

 A bowl with potato salad mixture.